 Karathona Beach, Nafplio

 Just 2 hours away from Athens is one of the most popular and beautiful beaches in Greece.
-Karathona Beach in Nafplio is a 4 km long stretch of sand that’s dotted with hotels, tavernas, and restaurants.
+Karathona Beach in Nafplio is a 4 km long stretch of sand with various hotels, tavernas, and restaurants.
 It’s always bustling with tourists seeking the warm sun and refreshing waters of the Mediterranean.

 Unlike Arvanitia, Karathona Beach is in a rural area 2 km from Nafplio town.
 But being further out surely doesn’t make it less popular.
 It’s one of the best destinations in the Peloponnese for swimming, watersports, and even rock climbing.